 4 Hour Trips:

 Random Lake – This smaller lake (212 acres), located within the town of Random Lake.
 Local residents find enjoyment trolling around on their pontoon boats viewing the cattails and ducks which frequent the area.
+The water clarity is fairly clear.
+Nice little swimming beach near the boat launch, and plenty of picnic tables.
 This lake is one of the training lakes we use (3.5 mile lake circumnavigation).

 Long Lake – Long Lake is a 423 acre lake located in Sheboygan, Fond du Lac Counties.
 Part of the Kettle Moraine North unit; It has a maximum depth of 47 feet.
 Visitors have access to the lake from a public boat landing, public beaches.
 The lake’s water is moderately clear (5.5 mile lake circumnavigation).